casper-network/docs-archive/introduction/product-specification/decentralized-consensus.md

 The score for all blocks in the DAG is given in red.

-for block scores, may need justification arcs to determine "latest block", after that only need parent arcs; cannot select parent unless it and all it's decendants have been "processed" \(if a proposal message does not have all descendants in the block store then it's send to the foster block buffer\)

 ## Cumulative Gas

 The fork choice rule also requires calculation of cumulative gas for each block which is illustrated in Figure 12.
 As stated earlier, blocks include the gas expended to execute each deploy in that block.
 These can be summed to get the total gas expenditure for a block.
 Total gas expenditure is listed inside each block in the diagram.